Build Strong Mental Health One Bite at a Time: A Day at the Farmer’s Market with Winnie the Pooh

 Pooh's Takeaway:

 Pooh scratched his head.
-“So… instead of bread and honey sandwiches, I should choose something that keeps me steady?
+“So instead of bread and honey sandwiches, I should choose something that keeps me steady?
 Like vegetables or nuts?”

-“Exactly,” I said.
+“That’s right,” I said.
 “Leafy greens, cucumbers, carrots — they’ll fuel your adventures without the crash.”

 Rule 2: No Sugar